 - Decide whether that entire calendar is still needed.

-- Remove the obsolete calendar feed or hide it if the problem is visibility rather than bad data.
+- Remove the obsolete calendar feed, or hide it if the problem is visibility rather than bad data.

-What not to do
+What not to do when cleaning contacts and calendars

-A better cleanup order
+The correct cleanup order

 Use this order when the address book or calendar is messy: